BEST DESIGN TIPS FOR DIRECT TO FILM (DTF) PRINTING

 If you want your design to stand out, you may think a contrasting background will make the artwork stand out on your garment.
 Typically, we see designs with transparent backgrounds truly stand out garments.
 Let your garment be the background for your design and let your creativity shine!

-We love colour!
+We love color!
 But there can be too much of a good thing.
-The rule of three colours suggests that selecting three colours – not including black or white – is a design technique to give artwork dimension, vibrancy and cohesion without overwhelming the eye.
+The rule of three colours suggests that selecting three colors – not including black or white – is a design technique to give artwork dimension, vibrancy and cohesion without overwhelming the eye.

 What’s your typography?